joesan/plant-simulator-deployment/kubernetes/README.md

 We will use pull based deployments for which we need [Flux](https://github.com/fluxcd/flux) running on your Kubernetes cluster.
 If you are new to GitOps, familiarize yourself by reading through some documentation [here](gitops.tech)

 Flux is a Kubernetes operator that can help you with pull based deployments.
 Have a look here to set-up [Flux](https://docs.fluxcd.io/en/latest/tutorials/get-started.html) on your cluster.

+TODO: How to compose and build the files?